What is RHI (Renewable Heat Incentive)?

 What’s the Tariff?

-The domestic RHI will pay the following tariffs per unit of heat generated deemed on an EPC certificate.
+The domestic RHI will pay tariffs per unit of heat generated deemed on an EPC certificate.
 These tariff rates are contracted for a set period and have been calculated to reflect the expected cost of renewable heat generation.
 Payments are made on a quarterly basis.

 How much exactly will you get back?